Custom Provider

 * Enter the API key provided by your AI provider (API Key).

-* Click the “Check” button on the right to verify the validity of the key.
+* Click the "Check" button on the right to verify whether the key is valid.

 3. **API address:**

-* Enter the API access address of the AI service (Base URL).
+* Enter the API access address (Base URL) of the AI service.

-* Be sure to refer to the official documentation provided by your AI provider to obtain the correct API address.
+* Be sure to refer to the official documentation provided by your AI provider to get the correct API address.

 4. **Model management:**